LLNL/ezAlign/README.md

 ## Description
 ezAlign takes coarse grain (CG) coordinate and topology files and converts and outputs their corresponding atomistic formats using an alignment and relaxation procedure outline in reference [1].  ezAlign is designed to convert complex, solvated biological systems including lipid membranes with drug-like molecules using GROMACS [2].
 A GROMACS checkpoint (.cpt) file is also outputted to enable continuation simulations that retain the equilibrated atomic velocities.
 Note that ezAlign specifically requires GROMACS 5.x, and other versions are likely incompatible.

 Independent atomistic coordinates and topologies for every molecule must already be included in `ezAlign/files`.
 A number of commonly simulated biological molecules are currently provided.
-For instructions on including additional molecules, see the Parameterization section.
+For instructions on including additional molecules, see the parameterization section.

 ## Requirements
 * Linux OS